Depending on who you are interested in helping, there are a few different volunteer income tax assistance programs out there.

 Though it varies depending on the tax assistance program and site, many will have a training course that involves take-home workbooks, followed by a week of classroom training to review key points and important information.
 And the training course will end with you taking a proficiency exam.
 There are three basic exams for most preparers -- basic (simple returns), intermediate (more detailed returns, including itemized deductions), and advanced (complex situations, like pensions) [source: Wasilewski].
 There is also a separate military and international test, but those are only completed in special circumstances.

 Be prepared to devote several months to volunteering each year -- training can start as early as December, with filing going from February to tax day: April 15.
 And even if you've done taxes before -- whether through a volunteer program or as a paid preparer -- you'll most likely have to complete the training and tests each year to stay abreast of the latest updates to tax law [source: Wasilewski].

 Becoming a volunteer income tax preparer can be a valuable and rewarding experience.
-To learn more, visit the links on the next page.
+To learn more, visit the links below.

 - IRS.
 "Free Tax Return Preparation For You by Volunteers."
 (Accessed 4/25/09) http://www.irs.gov/individuals/article/0,,id=107626,00.html